News

 Nova Scotia's housing crisis in recent years has resulted in a steadily growing number of individuals within our communities experiencing homelessness.

-Learn how you can help these within your community by joining representatives from the Canadian Mental Health Association and Open Arms Resource Centre as they review how our current system of care operates and how municipalities can assist through best practices, further education, and advocacy.
+Learn how you can help these within your community by joining representatives from 211 Nova Scotia, Alison Coldwell - Coordinated Access Manager with the Nova Scotia division of Canadian Mental Health Association and Kimm Kent, Program Director/Co-Founder of Peer Outreach Support Services Education (POSSE); as they review how an effective system of care operates, and explain how municipalities can assist through best practices, further education and advocacy.

 January 29, 2025